Proposed Vanessa Guillén law would transform military’s sexual misconduct inquiries

 “The status quo is unacceptable.
 We’re not going to tolerate it anymore,” Rep. Jackie Speier (D-Calif.), a member of the House Armed Services Committee, said in a news conference at the U.S. Capitol.
 Speier and Rep. Markwayne Mullin (R-Okla.) introduced the bill, alongside several other lawmakers, the Guillén family and the family’s attorney, Natalie Khawam, who helped shepherd the bill.

-Guillén’s family says she confided in them that she was sexually harassed before she disappeared on April 22 from Fort Hood in Texas and that she did not think she could not tell her superiors.
+Guillén’s family says she confided to them that she was sexually harassed before she disappeared on April 22 from Fort Hood in Texas.
+The family also says she didn’t think she could tell her superiors.

-A suspect in the case, a fellow soldier, fatally shot himself when police closed in after investigators discovered her remains on June 30, more than two months after her disappearance.
+The suspect in the case, a fellow soldier, fatally shot himself when police closed in after investigators discovered her remains on June 30, more than two months after her disappearance.

 Guillén’s death has become emblematic of harassment and sexual assault in the military, fueling calls for systemic changes to how allegations are handled.
 The bill, named the I Am Vanessa Guillén Act, references a grass-roots social media effort in which service members and veterans have shared their own harrowing stories of abuse.